 Welcome back guys, this week I wanted to discuss Structuring your React Projects.
-When you first started learning React structure doesn’t really matter as you are learning all the concepts and features but as you work more in it and build bigger and more complex applications your Project structure starts to become important.
-For particularly huge code bases you can imagine what it would be like to having all your components in one folder or even having them in the same file.
-Today I wanted to discuss the Project structure I have been using for the last while and why I am using it.
+When you first started learning React, the structure doesn’t really matter as you are learning all the concepts and features but as you build bigger and more complex applications your Project structure starts to become important.
+For particularly huge codebases you can imagine what it would be like to having all your components in one folder or even having them in the same file.
+Today I wanted to discuss the project structure I have been using for the last while and why I am using it.

 My React Projects Structure

 Honestly, I am not going to take any credit for this project structure as my structure is based on Ryan Florence amazing gist found here.
 I am using a slightly modified/simplified version which looks like: